 The manual gearbox feels nice to use but the same can’t be said for the cheap-feeling shifter.

 The 3 hatchback has a pretty limited engine line-up and the Fastback gets one less – there’s just one petrol and one diesel to choose from.
 Both are adequate, but not class leading.
 There is a choice between a six-speed manual or an automatic with the same number of gears – pick the manual for performance and the auto for effortless driving.

 Mazda 3 Fastback diesel engines

 The larger diesel in the range is a 2.2-litre four cylinder and is quite good.
-The eight second 0-62mph sprint is impressive for a car without any performance aspirations, and mid-range acceleration is even more impressive.
+The eight-second 0-62mph sprint is impressive for a car without any performance aspirations, and mid-range acceleration is even more impressive.
 However, if you opt for the automatic, the acceleration time increases to 10.3 seconds.
-Official combined fuel consumption is 72.4mpg, but reviewers say it is tough to get that figure in the real world while annual road tax is £20.
+Official combined fuel consumption is 72.4mpg, but it is tough to get that figure in the real world.

 Mazda 3 Fastback petrol engines

 The petrol can return a claimed 55mpg, but is more fun to drive.
 Its a 2.0-litre four cylinder, but lacks the turbocharger that most rivals offer in their models.
-As a result the performance is adequate, but lacks the mid-range pull of VW’s TSI or Ford’s EcoBoost engines.
-You will pay £30 for annual road tax which is £10 more than what you’d pay for the diesel unless you opt for the automatic, which increase that figure to £110.
+As a result, the performance is adequate but lacks the mid-range pull of VW’s TSI or Ford’s EcoBoost engines.
+The compensation comes from the slick manual gearbox and the perfectly weighted controls that keen drivers will love.

 The hatchback version of the 3 was tested by Euro NCAP in 2013 and scored the full five stars.
 Being in essence the same car, the Fastback should be just as safe.
 It comes with plenty of airbags, stability and traction control, but best of all an emergency city braking system is standard.